 - Module 6: Natural Language Conversational AI

-Learn more at GTC
+Learn more with GTC On-Demand

 Both Oxford and UMBC are already using the content in their curriculum.

 “Codeveloping these materials with NVIDIA helped us expand our AI syllabus with PyTorch—a key deep learning computing framework.
 We also plan to integrate Jetson into other aspects of our syllabus.
-We look forward to working on the next release with NVIDIA to enable educators and classrooms worldwide with these important technologies,” said Ajit Jaokar.
-An AI Course Director at Oxford, Jaokar and his team collaborated on kit development.
+We look forward to working on the next release with NVIDIA to enable educators and classrooms worldwide with these important technologies,” said Ajit Jaokar, an AI course director at Oxford.
+Jaokar and his team collaborated on kit development.

-The contents of the kit are designed to teach students studying computer science, engineering, and other disciplines benefitting from edge AI and robotics courses.
+The contents of the kit are designed to teach students studying computer science, engineering, and other disciplines benefiting from edge AI and robotics courses.
 It can be taught to students ranging from first-year undergrads to third-year graduate students.

-The Teaching Kit is freely available for educators as an open-source package to integrate into their courses and teaching curricula.
-Students are encouraged to ask their instructors to join the DLI Teaching Kit Program.
+The teaching kit is freely available for educators as an open-source package to integrate into their courses and teaching curricula.
+Students are encouraged to ask their instructors to join the DLI Teaching Kit program.